colussim/terraform-aws-infra/README.md

 }
 ```

-This file contains three blocks of code starting with the resource keyword.
+This **master_instance** file contains two blocks of code starting with the resource keyword.
 Let's detail the first block of code in this file :

 - **resource** : this keyword indicates that we will define a resource, which is the basic unit of Terraform.
 Here it is of type aws_key_pair, defining a key pair to use to connect to our EC2 instances.
 - **key_name** : the name of the key pair, which we will use to identify it in other resources.
 - **public_key**: the SSH public key, which will be deposited in your instances, allowing the connection via SSH.

-Let's now detail the second and third resources of the file which are identical.
+Let's now detail the second resource of the file which is identical in worker_instance file.
-The second one defines the master instance and the third one the 3 workers instances.

 - **resource** : contains a resource of type aws_instance named "master-nodes" or "worker-nodes".
 - **ami** : the ami indicated here is the official image of the Suse Linux Enterprise 15.2 distribution for the chosen region (it varies according to the region).
 - **instance_type** : the AWS instance type, which defines the performance of the virtual machine, here a very modest template.
 - **key_name** : the name of the key pair to SSH into the instance, defined by the previous resource.
-- **count** : The count meta-argument accepts a whole number, and creates that many instances of the resource or module.
+- **count** : The count meta-argument accepts a whole number, and creates that many instances of the resource or module. (only use in worker_instance)
 - **subnet_id** : the subnet of the instance defined in the **vpc.tf** file
 - **security_groups** : the security group defined in the **security.tf** file